ngarridosanjuan/ngarridosanjuan/README.md

 ---

 ¡Gracias por visitar mi perfil en GitHub!
-No dudes en explorar los proyectos y en conectarte si tienes alguna pregunta o simplemente quieres charlar sobre tecnología.
+No dudes en explorar los proyectos.

 <!--
 **ngarridosanjuan/ngarridosanjuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.